 The objectives of the Hornsby Shire Historical Society are to encourage the study of the history of Hornsby Shire, to foster an interest in the history of Hornsby Shire, to compile authentic records, and to collect, preserve and exhibit objects which have affected, and will continue to affect, the lifestyle and occupations of the residents of Hornsby Shire, both past and present.

 Members’ meetings, to which all interested local residents are welcome, are held at the museum (Joseph Collingridge Hall, Kenley Rd.
 Normanhurst), on the third Sunday of each month (except December), commencing at 2:00pm.
-The meetings include a short business meeting, followed by a guest speaker.
+The meetings include a short HSHS general business meeting, followed by a guest speaker.
 A variety of historical subjects are covered throughout the year.
 Visitors are invited to stay for afternoon tea at the conclusion of the meeting.
 See below for upcoming meetings.

-HSHS Meeting – 2pm on Sunday 18th January.
+HSHS Meeting – 2pm on Sunday 15th March.
 Guests are welcome.

-HSHS Meeting – 2pm on Sunday 15th February.
+HSHS Meeting – 2pm on Sunday 19th April.
 Guests are welcome.

 HSHS DUPLICATE BOOKS FOR SALE.